New: 2025 Japanese Marketing Calendar | download for FREE >>

 Source: pixabay.com

-Baidu has about 677 million monthly active users, making it the most popular search engine in China.
+Baidu has about 676 million monthly active users, making it China’s most popular search engine.

-Haosou’s market share has been falling for some years but is recommended by many companies due to its cybersecurity features, making it an excellent channel for B2B marketing.
+Although Haosou’s market share has been falling for some years, many companies recommend it due to its cybersecurity features, making it an excellent channel for B2B marketing.
 Its parent company is Qihoo 360, one of the largest antivirus companies in China.

-The market share across India, Indonesia, Thailand, and the Philippines has quite a bit of crossover.
+The market share across India, Indonesia, Thailand, and the Philippines has a lot of crossover.

-In India, Google takes up 98.5% of the market share, followed by Bing with 0.96% and Yahoo! with 0.3%.
-It’s a similar story in Indonesia, Thailand, and the Philippines.
+In India, Google has 97.55% of the market share, followed by Bing with 1.25% and DuckGoGo with 0.58% as of February 2025.
+The story is similar in Indonesia, Thailand, and the Philippines.

-Both Yahoo! and Bing have less than 1% of the market share in Indonesia and Thailand.
-They do better in the Philippines, where Bing has 2.74% and Yahoo! has 1.66% of the market share.
+Yahoo! and Bing have less than 1% of the market share in Indonesia and Thailand.
+They do better in the Philippines, where Bing has 2.74% and Yahoo! has 1.66%.

 Bing, owned by Microsoft, has the same basic SEO best practices as Google.
-Although the overall SEO strategy will remain the same across the two platforms, there are some key differences.
+Although the overall SEO strategy will remain the same across the two platforms, some key differences exist.

 For example, Bing focuses more on precise keywords (rather than contextual keywords), prioritises websites with multimedia (e.g. photos and videos), and rewards websites with a solid social media presence.